4 key factors of type 2 diabetes management

 Making lifestyle changes

-Following a healthy lifestyle can help you manage your diabetes and reduce your risk for many other health problems, even those not related to diabetes, such as cancer.
+Following a healthy lifestyle can help you manage your type 2 diabetes and reduce your risk for many other health problems.
+These include those not related to type 2 diabetes, such as cancer.

 "When it comes to diet and diabetes, limiting foods with high sugar, highly processed foods, and trans and saturated fats [which are solid at room temperature, like butter] are crucial for helping maintain blood sugar control and preventing complications,” says Gillespie.
 Healthy food choices include fresh fruits and vegetables, beans, whole grains, lean protein like chicken and fish, and low- or non-fat dairy.